Chicago police search for suspects in shooting that hurt 13

 Other witnesses said the gunmen had driven up and fired on the basketball court from their vehicle.

-Police said that, aside from the toddler, the injured ranged in age from 15 to 41.
+Police said that besides Howard, those injured ranged in age from 15 to 41.

 "It's a miracle there were no fatalities," McCarthy said.

-Mitchell Gary, 53, who was nearby when the shooting occurred, said his brother was shot in the back and buttocks and his nephew was shot in the arm and ankle.
+Mitchell Gary, 53, said his brother was shot in the back and buttocks and his nephew was shot in the arm and ankle.

 "I was walking up the street and all of a sudden I heard gunshots," Gary said.
 "When I got there, everybody was screaming, then I see my brother and nephew laying on the ground shot."

-There were more than 500 murders in Chicago in 2012, according to a report this week by the FBI.
+Gun violence in Chicago led to more than 500 murders in 2012, according to a report this week by the Federal Bureau of Investigation.
 New York City, with three times Chicago's population, had 419 murders in 2012, the FBI said.

 One Chicago murder this year which caught national attention was of Hadiya Pendleton, 15, an honor student killed at a park just days after she performed at a January presidential inauguration event in Washington.